-The Uberrime Sensi belongs to a category of toys I’ve never reviewed before: a vaginal plug.
-That’s odd because I rarely meet a sex toy that I don’t want to put in my vagina.
-Vibrating butt plug?
+Looking for a wearable dildo?
+I gotchu!
+Well, Uberrime does, to be exact: this indie toymaker’s Sensi is a small dildo/vaginal plug.
+It’s odd that I’ve never reviewed a vag plug before—because I rarely meet a sex toy that I don’t want to put in my vagina.1 Vibrating butt plug?
 Check, it’s in.
 Magic Wand with silicone head?
 Why not, it’s going in too.

-Uberrime’s Sensi vag plug isn’t the most typical sex toy, so why would you want one?
+Uberrime’s Sensi vaginal plug isn’t the most typical sex toy, so why would you want one?